 I like your critical exigence.
 I’ll try to respond in kind…

 “Isn’t the exchange of insightful information the conversation itself?”

 I think a real conversation (read authentic, more completely invested in) is one that evolves by entering into unknown territory very quickly.
-And that territory is noticeable through direct sensation of full-bodied “illuminations,” compelling experiences of mystery that don’t just sit in the head as two-dimensional bits and pieces of interpretation of reality.
+And that territory is noticeable through direct sensation of full-bodied “illuminations,” compelling experiences of mystery that don’t just sit in the head as two-dimensional bits and pieces of interpreted reality.
 Versions that can lead to this in the schools of thought I mentioned include, for example, piercing compassion in all forms of therapy, attentive non-judgmental presence, confession or expression of gratitude in religious rituals, bursts of creative inspiration, unique appreciation and care in intimate communion, and forms of meditation, prayer and contemplation.

 I almost want to say that a great conversation is one that you don’t even recall what was specifically said, just the excellence of the company kept.

 A side note to the above… It’s sometimes suggested that all the above is too “deep,” which, frankly, directly contradicts the consistent experiences others and I have in such conversations, which almost always includes more fun, joy and laughter than anywhere else.
 The point is, I’m not arguing for more depth to make a conversation real.
 One only needs familiarity with depth so as to access more of the person or project in front of you.
 Once that’s accessed, you can put whatever you want in there — “a smile, a song, a tender kiss…” — and it will get in more completely.
 That is, entering into some kind of exchange with someone, something or oneself such that there is discovery of previously unknown freedom.
 Getting out of the inward-spiraling ordinariness into the experience of being closer to a child again in a universe of wonder with infinite possibility.